The Name

 From those villages in the Bergisches Land and the streets of Brunssum, the Schmalschläger name has spread across Germany and the Netherlands.
 Today, family members are active in fields ranging from law and physics to gastronomy, public administration, and the arts.

-The Dutch branch remains rooted in Limburg — most notably, Désirée Schmalschläger, who grew up in Brunssum and now serves as mayor of the municipality of Leudal.
+The Dutch branch remains rooted in Limburg — most notably, Désirée Schmalschläger, who serves as mayor of the municipality of Leudal.
 The German branch maintains ties to the Oberbergischer Kreis through the family business in Reichshof, while other Schmalschlägers have made their mark in Munich, Frechen, and Rotterdam.

 The name is rare — but those who carry it share a common thread that stretches back to the hills and forests of the Bergisches Land.